codershona/system-design-interview/design-twitter-approaches.md

 <b> Explanation:</b>
 Here I am going to define this apis.
+* Tweet APIS return params userID and tweetText and an alternativeparam location which returns a boolean. and this tweet api used for to post a tweet and returns a value that it going to explain even if the posts is succesfully post did or not.
+This actually implement the basic api to twwet texts.

+* populateFeed returns the params in userId which returns a JSON.
+It is the way which gives the value of populate the timeline data of the user.
+It returns the json containing the tweet data.

+* follow takes a param followId which returns a boolean.
+The follow apis sends to a follow request to the account the followId.
+This can also returns a boolean to display whether we can follow the request which has been sent successfully.

 ## Define data model
 * User : userId(PK), name, email, creationDate, lastLogin
 * Tweet : tweetId(PK), data, location, creationDate
 * Follow : userId1, userId2

+<b> Explanation:</b>
+We are going to do a simple design to store the data.
+We also require to save user and tweet data.

 #### Which database to use?